-Israel is a country in West Asia, located in the Southern Levant of the Middle East.
-It borders Lebanon and Syria to the north, the West Bank and Jordan to the east, the Gaza Strip and Egypt to the southwest, and the Mediterranean Sea to the west.
-It also has a small coastline on the Red Sea.
-Jerusalem is its proclaimed capital, while Tel Aviv serves as the country's largest urban area and economic center.
+Israel, officially the State of Israel, is a country in West Asia situated in the Southern Levant of the Middle East.
+It borders Lebanon and Syria to the north, Jordan to the east, and Egypt to the southwest, with the Mediterranean Sea to its west.
+It also occupies the West Bank and Gaza Strip.
+Jerusalem is its proclaimed capital, while Tel Aviv serves as its largest urban area and economic hub.
+It also has a coastline on the Red Sea at its southernmost point, and part of the Dead Sea lies along its eastern border.

-The Second Aliyah (1904–1914) began after the Kishinev pogrom; some 40,000 Jews settled in Palestine, although nearly half left eventually.
+The Second Aliyah began in 1904 after the Kishinev pogrom, leading to approximately 40,000 Jews settling in Palestine.

-Antisemitism, pogroms and official policies, in tsarist Russia led to the emigration of three million Jews in the years between 1882 and 1914.
+Between 1882 and 1914, antisemitism, pogroms and official policies in tsarist Russia led to the emigration of three million Jews.

 In 1917, Chaim Weizmann secured the Balfour Declaration, stating Britain's support for the creation of a Jewish "national home" in Palestine.

-Founded in 1918, Habima Theatre in Tel Aviv is Israel's oldest repertory theater company and national theater.
+In 1918, the Habima Theatre was founded in Tel Aviv.
+It is Israel's oldest repertory theater company and national theater.

 In 1918, the Jewish Legion assisted in the British conquest of Palestine.